Top-Rated Business Law Attorneys

 Below, you will find more information on how Antonoplos & Associate’s business law practice can help your business with shareholder agreements.

-A shareholder agreement is an agreement among the shareholders of a corporation setting out how the company should be operated.
-The shareholder agreement should detail the rights and responsibilities of the shareholders as well as their obligations.
-A shareholder agreement also contains information on the regulation of the shareholders’ relationship with each other, voting rights, the management of the company and control.
-In addition a shareholder agreement typically provides how ownership of the corporate is allocated among the of shareholders, what if any privileges and protection the shareholders have from liability for actions of the corporation.
+A shareholder agreement is an agreement among the shareholders of a corporation setting out how the company will be operated.
+This document should detail the rights and responsibilities of the shareholders as well as their obligations.
+This form must also contain information on the regulation of the shareholders’ relationship with each other, voting rights, and the management of the company.
+In addition, a shareholder agreement typically provides how ownership of the corporation will be distributed between the shareholders and what if any privileges and protections the shareholders have from liability for actions of the corporation.

-A properly drafted shareholder agreement is critical to ensure that all shareholders are treated fairly and that their rights are protected.
-Often shareholder agreements will be drafted to protect the interests of minority shareholders.
-In particular a shareholder agreement may specify the mechanism to determine the price of the shares of the corporation.
-Likewise, a shareholder agreement may including provisions for valuing of the shares and the corporation.
+A properly drafted shareholder agreement is critical to ensure that all shareholders are treated fairly and have protected rights.
+Often this document will be drafted to protect the interests of minority shareholders.
+In particular, a shareholder agreement may specify the mechanism to determine the price of the shares of the corporation.
+Likewise, a shareholder agreement may include provisions for valuing the shares and the corporation.

-Further, a shareholder agreement often will set out the requirements for someone to become a shareholder of the corporation and may contain restrictions on who may become a shareholder of the corporation.
-Finally, a shareholder agreements can include restrictions on the transfer of stock of the corporation and other mechanism to protect the interests of minority shareholders.
-In the event of litigation among shareholders, a properly drafted shareholder agreement can be a critical tool for protecting the interests of minority shareholders.
+Further, a shareholder agreement often will set out the requirements for someone to become a shareholder of the corporation and may contain restrictions on who can become a shareholder of the corporation.
+Finally, a shareholder agreement can include restrictions on the transfer of corporate stock and other mechanisms to protect the interests of minority shareholders.
+In the event that litigation occurs between shareholders, a properly drafted shareholder agreement can be a critical tool for protecting the interests of minority shareholders.

 Why Choose Antonoplos & Associates?